jitpack/jitci/README.md

 # jitci

-JitPack CI - run tests and checks before publishing
+Work in progress...
+This will be the home of JitPack CI project.